apirobots/fortune-and-cowsay-app/README.md

 This application provides fun and entertaining quotes and sayings using the Fortune and Cowsay API.
 Users can fetch random fortunes and display them in a cowsay format.

+## API Key

+Get your API key for the Fortune and Cowsay API from [RapidAPI](https://v2.rapidapi.com/apirobotssquad-apirobotssquad-default/api/fortune-and-cowsay-api-by-apirobots).

 ## Getting Started

 First, run the development server: